qpliu/esolang/intercal/README.md

 with the exception of error 579 when WRITING IN an empty line, which is "WHAT YOU WRITE DOES NOT COUNT" in this implementation.
 On second thought, an empty line shall result in error 562, instead of inventing messages that are not in any of the documents.
+Some research shows that the message for error 632 in C-INTERCAL differs from the message in the 1972 implementation, so this implementation will use the latter message.

 Since section 7.1 does not say what the second line of an error message is when there is no next statement, this implementation will have "ON THE